safeer-robotics/smart-glasses-obstacle-falldetection/README.md

 # smart-glasses-obstacle-falldetection
 IoT-enabled smart glasses with obstacle avoidance and fall detection using MPU-6050, ESP-32 and C++.

 This project is a **Smart Glasses system** designed to assist visually impaired users by providing real-time object detection, fall detection, and manual emergency alerts.
 It integrates sensors, Wi-Fi connectivity, Firebase database, and the Blynk app for remote monitoring and alerting.
+This project is completely made in wokwi online simulation software, but with all these hardware and code that i have added it can be easily made in real life prototype.

 ---